 "Given that any kind of bid action from RSA is likely to be protracted, clients are seeing upside in all of the sector," said Giles Watts, head of equities at City Index.

 British Airways (British Airways PLC ORD 25P), up 2.3 percent, led a clutch of travel-related firms higher after a threatened walk-out by airport ground staff, potentially disrupting the plans of thousands of travellers at the height of the holiday season, was averted.

-Travel firm TUI Travel gained 3.6 percent and mid-cap peer Thomas Cook (Thomas Cook ORD EUR0.10) rose 2.9 percent.
+Travel firm TUI Travel gained 3.6 percent and mid-cap peer Thomas Cook (Thomas Cook Group PLC ORD EUR0) rose 2.9 percent.